kr-g/gitonic/README.md

 and `$PATH` for `os.path.dirname`.

 the variables `$_GIT`, `$_FILE`, `$_PATH`, or `$_NAME` are the shorten
-path specifier with `~` reppacing the users home folder.
+path specifiers with `~` replacing the users home folder.

 the `expr` key contains a single file pattern, or a list of file patterns - when to enable the context menu.